 Take, for instance, policing in Chicago.
 This map from Project Know, a drug addiction resource center, shows drug arrests were concentrated in the Windy City’s low-income neighborhoods, which are mostly black, between January and October 2014:

 The disproportionate enforcement in black neighborhoods helps explain broader disparities across the US justice system.
 For example, black Americans are much more likely to be arrested for drug crimes, even though they’re not significantly more likely to use or sell drugs.
+By many estimates, white and African Americans use marijuana at roughly the same rate, yet African Americans are 4X more likely to be arrested for its use and possession.

 Franklin, echoing findings from a Sentencing Project report from earlier this year, said the reason for higher drug arrests among black people is linked to how people in poorer, urban areas use and sell drugs, which makes it easier for police officers to catch them in the act.
 “Drug selling and use among whites tends to be more indoors, among friends, word of mouth, and there’s generally no violence associated,” Franklin said.
 “But overall, the drug selling and dealing in black communities tends to be in outdoor areas, because of the urban design and the [economic] competition that’s involved in a community with blight, poverty, and a lack of jobs.”